csdaw/notebook/docs/02-python.md

 python version you may have issues and need to reinstall the tools using `pipx reinstall-all`, possibly with the flag `--python xxx`.
 See https://lucasrla.github.io/python-on-macos/pipx.html for more info.

+- No obvious way to list outdated packages
+- Update a package: `pipx upgrade name_of_pkg`
+- Update all packages: `pipx upgrade-all`

 #### poetry